 2. Edit the task name if needed.
 The required system files are selected by default.
 Now you need to choose backup destination path.

-3. Click Schedule beneath to set backup frequency.
-In General tab, you can select Daily, Weekly, or Monthly.
-In Advanced tab, you can select from full backup, incremental backup or differential backup.
+3. Click Schedule Backup beneath to set backup frequency.
+Here you can select Daily, Weekly, or Monthly.
+In Backup Scheme tab, you can select from full backup, incremental backup or differential backup.

 4. After configuring, click Start Backup to add or run the backup task.
 You can manage the task under Home tab later.

-1. As covered, you need to upgrade to higher edition to enjoy the last three options in Schedule.
+1. As covered, you need to upgrade to higher edition to enjoy the "Event triggers" and "USB plug in" options in Schedule.

 2. Note that no matter which backup type you select, the first copy is a full backup.

-3. Options: you can comment the task and do Windows 10 backup encryption here.
+3. Options: you can comment the task here.
+You can also do Windows 10 backup encryption (available in paid versions).